top of page

 In winter, the entire lake is cold, but lake trout still prefer areas where they can slide between depths efficiently.
 Think of structure as their highway system — places that allow them to hunt while conserving energy.

-This is especially important in large, clear lakes commonly found throughout Kananaskis ice fishing zones and trout fishing Canmore regions.
+This is especially important in large, clear lakes commonly found throughout Kananaskis ice fishing zones and trout fishing in Canmore regions.

 Seasonal Movements: Early Ice to Late Season